 Have you ever paused mid-sentence, questioning whether starting with "but" is a grammatical faux pas?
-It’s a common concern, like wondering if splitting infinitives or ending sentences with prepositions is truly forbidden.
+This leads to it’s a common concern, like wondering if splitting infinitives or ending sentences with prepositions is truly forbidden.
 Many of us were taught in school that certain words simply don’t belong at the beginning of a sentence.

 Main Subheading

 The idea that you can’t start a sentence with "but" is a long-standing piece of grammatical lore.
-Many teachers and style guides have historically frowned upon it, branding it as grammatically incorrect or stylistically weak.
+That's why many teachers and style guides have historically frowned upon it, branding it as grammatically incorrect or stylistically weak.
 This aversion stems from a belief that conjunctions, like "but," should only be used to connect clauses within a sentence, not to begin a new one.

 This rule, however, isn't based on any formal grammatical prohibition.
-It's more of a stylistic preference that arose from a desire to maintain formal and structured writing.
+Day to day, it's more of a stylistic preference that arose from a desire to maintain formal and structured writing.
 Over time, this preference hardened into a perceived rule, often repeated without a clear understanding of its origins.
 As language evolves, and writing becomes more conversational, this "rule" has come under increasing scrutiny.

 Comprehensive Overview